The spaceship has landed.

 The landscaping design will consist of 9,000 trees and 2 miles of walking tracks for employees, along with an orchard, meadow and pond.
 Staff members can exercise in a 100,000-square-foot health club or use the outside paths for walking and running.

 “Steve invested a lot of his energy producing and supporting essential, innovative environments,” Jony Ive, Apple’s cheif design officer, stated in a declaration.
-“We have approached the style, engineering and making of our new campus with the same interest and design principles that define our products.”
+They have approached the interior decorating, engineering and making of our new campus with the same interest and design principles that define our products.

 In spite of Apple’s infamous secrecy, the public can enter certain parts of the campus: a restaurant and winery and a visitor center with an Apple Store.